himalczyk/himalczyk.io/README.md

 > **Note**: **Please do your best following the rules:**

-1. This is open source, feel free to copy and **use** this code, to modify, play around, learn and create your own portfolio basing on this!
+1. This is open source, feel free to copy and **use** this code, to modify, play around, learn and create your own personal wesbite basing on this!
 2. Please do not use with just exchanging the data.

 Following a pre-made code is fine, but the most learning comes from practice and modification, own usage of the functionality or design we want to achieve!